-We provide services to the UC Davis School of Medicine and other UC Davis Schools and Colleges when requested.
-The unit works collaboratively with the UC Davis Office of Research Interdisciplinary Research Support team as well as other grant support units across the campus.
+We work collaboratively with the UC Davis Office of Research Interdisciplinary Research Support team as well as other grant support units across the campus.

-We do not provide budgetary guidance or process your application through the Office of Sponsored Programs.
-These services are offered by your department or your unit.
-Check the list of internal items to be completed in preparation for grant submission.
+The GFU does not provide administrative support, budgetary guidance, or submit your application; these services are offered by your department or unit.
+Refer to this list of internal items to be completed in preparation for grant submission.

 At the conclusion of our work together, we will require you to complete a brief follow up survey to assist us with data collection for various institutional reports, newsletters, etc. The survey should take no more than five minutes of your time.